caotic-co/linux-shadow-auth/README.md

 * grep
 * openssl

-Usually this programs come preinstalled in the linux distributions but in case you need to install them you can use the following commands:
+Usually this programs come preinstalled in various linux distributions, but in case you need to install them you can use the following commands:

 #### For CentOS, RHEL, Fedora
 ~~~